samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 ## Artificial patients

-We use artificial patients to investigate controlled changes to patients, and see how many hospitals are predicted to give thrombolysis.
+We used artificial patients to investigate controlled changes to patients, to see how many hospitals were predicted to give thrombolysis.

-We start with a 'base patient' who has features that are favourable to use of thrombolysis:
+We started with a 'base patient' who had features that are favourable to use of thrombolysis:

 * Onset to arrival = 80 mins
 * Arrival to scan = 20 mins